chromatic-solfege/chromadoc/readme.md

 files.

 ## Command Reference

-The available tag functions are prefixed by `t_`.
-Every function has its corresponding TeX tag.
+The available tag-functions are prefixed by `t_`.
+Every function has its corresponding TeX tag as describing following.

 The functions prefixed by `write` are advanced version of `t_` functions.
 The `write` functions can perform more precise control since these accept more